What are the Covid entry rules for travellers to European countries?

 The hospitality sector in Europe is breathing a sigh of relief.
 As Covid incidence rates fall, restrictions are being relaxed, making tourism possible again.
 DW Travel offers a brief recap of what rules apply in the EU.

-Summer, sun, surf, sandy beaches, and lots of culture: vacationing in Europe is once again a possibility for many - but only cautiously so.
+Summer, sun, surf, sandy beaches, and lots of cultures: vacationing in Europe is once again a possibility for many — but only cautiously so.

 As coronavirus infection numbers continue to fall across much of Europe, many countries are lifting lockdowns and easing travel and entry requirements.
-But while Covid rules are being relaxed in some countries, others are tightening their entry rules again due to the surge of the Delta variant.
+But, while pandemic regulations are being relaxed in some countries, others are tightening their entry rules again because of the surge of the delta variant.
 As was the case before, the situation in each country can change from one day to the next, which again requires flexibility from tourists and tour operators, hotels and restaurateurs in the summer of 2021.

-Tourists from Israel, Australia, New Zealand and Singapore, among others, can already travel to Europe.
-And since June 20, US citizens have also been able to do so again.
+Tourists from Israel, Australia, New Zealand and Singapore, among others, can already travel to many European countries.
+And, since June 20, US citizens have also been able to do so again.

 As of July 1, travel restrictions have been lifted for other countries jointly selected by EU member states.
 Tourism in Europe is picking up again.
 Here is an overview of the latest rules and most important information.